 - A lost generation and feeling of alienation from economic and political process.

-- Lost output and lost potential for economy.
+- Lost output and lost potential for the economy.

 - Young people don’t gain work experience and may find it more difficult to get work in the future.